The Queen’s and Lord Treasurer’s Remembrancer is the Crown’s representative in Scotland who deals with ownerless property.

 In 1981, the Treasury Commissioners decided that the post of QLTR should in future be held by whoever held the position in Scotland of Crown Agent.
 This dual appointment still operates, although since devolution the QLTR has been under the direction of Scottish Ministers rather than the Treasury Commissioners.

 NB.
-THIS SITE HOSTS THE INFORMATION FOR THE NATIONAL ULTIMUS HAERES UNIT, GLASGOW
+THIS SITE ALSO HOSTS THE INFORMATION FOR THE NATIONAL ULTIMUS HAERES UNIT, HAMILTON